souhaila30/docker-hr-frontend/README.md

 Course: Medical Design Software

-I created a webpage that pulls information from a database by using React-js.
+I created a webpage that pulls information from a database using React-js.
 This webpage uses material-ui components.
-This repository builds on an [heart rate database repository](https://github.com/souhaila30/heart_rate_databases_introduction) where the database is created and populated by using flask and mongodb.
+This repository builds on an [heart rate database repository](https://github.com/souhaila30/heart_rate_databases_introduction) where the database is created and populated using flask and mongodb.

 Steps:
 1. npm install